opsschool/curriculum/monitoring_201.rst

 StatsD listens on the UDP port 8125 for incoming statistics.
 As for Graphite, the protocol is line based.
 You send a string similar to ``name:1|c``.
-The first element (name) is the name of the statistic, the colon act as a separator with the value (1), and the pipe separates the value with the type (c, for *counter*).
+The first element (name) is the name of the statistic, the colon acts as a separator with the value (1), and the pipe separates the value with the type (c, for *counter*).

 StatsD stores statistics in buckets.
 A value is attached to the